-- If both the schedule server and the execution server are running on the same cluster system, jobs and job nets that terminated abnormally can be restarted after failover is complete.
 Settings are required in order to automatically restart jobs and job nets after failover.
-Refer to "2.10 Settings for Restarting Jobs" - If the schedule server is running as a cluster configuration and a network job is running on a separate execution server, jobs and job nets can still continue to execute even after failover occurs.
+Refer to "2.10 Settings for Restarting Jobs" for details on these settings.

+- If the schedule server is running as a cluster configuration and a network job is running on a separate execution server, jobs and job nets can still continue to execute even after failover occurs.
 Settings are required in order to have jobs and job nets to automatically continue to execute after failover occurs.
-Refer to "2.3 Settings for Submitting Network Jobs from Cluster System" for details.
+Refer to "2.3"